Updated May 2023: Much of this is still going on and now more.

+Updated May 2023: Much of this is still going on and now more.

 I have recently spent considerable time looking at prospects local plans and even looking at expanding some of my clients’ exposure.
 This allowed me to see what some of the national or large regional local SEO companies are doing again, and unfortunately, it is very disappointing.
 I wanted to point out some of the negative things that they do so you can shop smartly when picking tools like this.

 Granted, these programs can have immediate success, which is what they count on.
-If you have never had online exposure and sign up with one, you will get online exposure, but unfortunately, in the long run, you will often be stuck with them and are paying extremely high fees that you don’t need to pay for what amounts to a cookie cutter local campaign where they stuff you in a category and just use the same thing that everyone else does.
+If you have never had online exposure and sign up with one, you will get online exposure.
+However, in the long run, you will often be stuck with them and are paying extremely high fees that you don’t need to pay for what amounts to a cookie-cutter local campaign where they stuff you in a category and just use the same thing that everyone else does.
 Worse yet, they don’t do anything except send you analytics reports each month.
 As of 2023, I’m seeing that more and more, which is quite scary.
 I recently came across a company paying $1,800/month and we looked at their reports and couldn’t find any actual SEO work that had been done in months.

 Below are a few things you should always be aware of and avoid when looking for a local search company.
 Keep in mind, that though there are a lot of basic things every local site should have, being unique and differentiating yourself on top of that is important.